 - Conversation View: Choose whether you want all emails with the same subject to be grouped together (conversation view) or displayed separately.
 For more information, see the Google Mail: Turn Off Conversation View help page.

 - Stars: Pick what stars you want to have available for marking emails.
 Click and drag to move starts between the “In use:” section and the “Not in use:” section.

 Desktop Notifications: Choose whether you want to receive a pop-up when you receive a new chat message or email while not looking at Google Mail.
-Note that for this to work, the following must be true (for more information, see the Use Google Mail Desktop Notifications computer help page):
+Note that for this to work, the following must be true (for more information, see the Google Mail: Use Google Mail Desktop Notifications help page):